Configuration System

 Setting values

-command lets you specify configuration values for an alias stored in
+The set command lets you specify configuration values for an alias stored in

 the knoxite configuration.
 This is especially useful while working with